 - A tingling feeling or loss of sensation in the legs

-These symptoms typically can be managed with activity modification and gentle stretching and strength-building exercises.
+These symptoms typically can be managed with activity modification, gentle stretching and strength-building exercises.
 Many patients with lumbar spinal stenosis feel relief from forward-bending stretches that round or arch the lower back, as this action serves to expand the openings within the spinal column.
 Other conservative spinal stenosis treatments include anti-inflammatory or pain medication, physical therapy and corticosteroid injections.